parinfer/parinfer.js/lib/parinfer.js.md

 ### "Quote Danger": A conundrum

-Inserting a quote can cause a hard-to-track problem, caused by syntax comments interfering with the detection of unbalanced strings.
+Inserting a quote can cause a problem that is hard to track down.
+This is caused by syntax comments interfering with the detection of unbalanced strings.
+We have dubbed this the _"Quote Danger"_ problem.

+#### String Corruption

 Suppose we have the following: